 If you’re a local service business then you know how important it is that you’re ranking above your competitors in Google search results.
 Photos, customer reviews, the whole nine yards.

-But one underutilized trick is taking advantage of Google’s “Appointment Links” feature in Google My Business.
+But one underutilized trick is taking advantage of Google’s “Accept Messages” feature in your Google Business Profile

-By doing this, you can ensure that you’re giving everyone who comes across your Google listing clear instructions on how to reach out to you, and what to do next.
+By doing this, you can ensure that you’re giving everyone who comes across your Google listing clear instructions on how to reach out to you, giving you the opportunity to earn a new customer!

 2. Add a Button to your Facebook Business Page